mochoy/my-eagle-lib/README.md

 # my-eagle-lib
-Library of components, with packages, symbols, and descriptions, I use in Eagle CAD.
+Library of "custom" components, with packages, symbols, and descriptions I use in Eagle CAD.

 ### Don't click on the files!